brixeym/ECE-287-Project-E01/README.md

 Runner Game

 Controls:
-  Left (key3) pushbutton moves player up
+  Left (key3) pushbutton moves player up;
-  Right (key2) pushbutton moves player down
+  Right (key2) pushbutton moves player down;
-  Last (key0) pushbutton resets the game
+  Last (key0) pushbutton resets the game.

 Objective:
-  Avoid obstacles and last as long as you can
+  Avoid obstacles and last as long as you can;
-  Score is determined by length of time played
+  Score is determined by length of time played.